ClaraR93/Discover-South-Wales/TESTING.md

 *The following suggestions were recommended when I submitted my site to peer code review on slack:*

 - Allen Gleeson suggested changing the font weight of the content below the quiz results as it was coming up a little thin on his side.
 I changed the weight of the 'Lato' font from 300 to 400 to resolve this.
+- Allen also suggested putting all sections within all html files within a main html structure to keep consistency with the header and footer.

 ## Testing User Stories